2019 Purdue Boilermakers football team: Preseason Big Ten poll

 Although the Big Ten Conference has not held an official preseason poll since 2010, Cleveland.com has polled sports journalists representing all member schools as a de facto preseason media poll since 2011.
 For the 2019 poll, Purdue was projected to finish in fifth in the West Division.

 Schedule

-Purdue's 2019 schedule will begin with three non-conference games, first on the road against Nevada of the Mountain West Conference, and then returning home for games against Vanderbilt of the Southeastern Conference (SEC) and TCU of the Big 12 Conference.
-In Big Ten Conference play, Purdue will play all other members of the West Division and draws Penn State, Maryland, and Indiana from the East Division.
+Purdue's 2019 schedule would begin with three non-conference games, first on the road against Nevada of the Mountain West Conference, and then returning home for games against Vanderbilt of the Southeastern Conference (SEC) and TCU of the Big 12 Conference.
+In Big Ten Conference play, Purdue would play all other members of the West Division and draws Penn State, Maryland, and Indiana from the East Division.